-It’s no coincidence that the past 5 football teams to win the NFL Super Bowl (Kansas City, New England, Philadelphia, Denver, and Seattle) all have outstanding quarterbacks.
-Of course, talented receivers, defensive specialists, and kickers are all working hard on the field, but the quarterback calls the plays, implements the team’s strategy, and leads the team to victory.
+It’s no coincidence that the past 5 football teams to win the NFL Super Bowl (Tampa Bay, Kansas City, New England, Philadelphia, and Denver) all have outstanding quarterbacks.
+Of course, talented receivers, defensive specialists, and kickers all work hard on the field, but the quarterback calls the plays, implements the team’s strategy, and leads the team to victory.

 Who is calling the plays for your health and wellness?